Mental health patient admits brutal street murder, shocking past also revealed

 The local Fijian community in Christchurch rallied around her husband and son after her death, arranging them somewhere to stay away from the crime scene outside their home.

-After earlier enquiries from the Herald, Waitaha Canterbury, formerly called the Canterbury District Health Board (CDHB) said the December incident – where Hussein had become angry at being denied leave from the hospital and swung a pen wrapped in paper "for better grip" hit a nurse on the arm - was being taken "very seriously".
+After earlier inquiries from the Herald, Waitaha Canterbury, formerly called the Canterbury District Health Board (CDHB), said the December incident at Hillmorton – where Hussein had become angry at being denied leave from the hospital and swung a pen wrapped in paper "for better grip" hit a nurse on the arm - was being taken "very seriously".

 "In these circumstances, a health and safety incident report and a clinical review occurs and changes are put in place based on both of those assessments," said Greg Hamilton of Waitaha Canterbury's specialist mental health services.

-Almost a week after the murder, Waitaha Canterbury confirmed a full review had been launched.

-"Whenever a serious adverse event occurs involving patients in our care a full review is carried out.
-A serious event review looks carefully into the care provided," said Waitaha Canterbury chief executive Dr Peter Bramley.

-Hussein was initially granted interim name suppression at his first court appeared.
+Hussein was initially granted interim name suppression at his first court appearance.

 On July 15 when he appeared at the High Court in Christchurch, a judge sought a report under Section 38 of the Criminal Procedure (Mentally Impaired Persons) Act 2003 to assess his fitness to stand trial.
 Additional reports were also being sought by his lawyer Josh Lucas.